TrinityCore/tc-wiki/install/requirements/windows.md

 ### 5. Test your tool
 Try connecting to your MySQL instance that you installed above.
 Depending on the program, you may be looking for "**Connect to Host**" or "**New Connection**" or "**Session Manager**".
 &nbsp;
 	Create a new connection/session.
-The Hostname/IP address of "127.0.0.1" or "localhost" is fine if you installed MySQL on the same computer that you installed HeidiSQL or SQLYog.
+The Hostname/IP address of "127.0.0.1" or "localhost" is fine if you installed MySQL on the same computer that you installed SQLYog.
 Simply fill in your root // whatever password and you should now be able to connect to your database
 &nbsp;

 ### 6. [Boost](https://sourceforge.net/projects/boost/files/boost-binaries/){target=_blank}